fbernutz/die-himmelstraeumerin-blog/Content/posts/welcome-sketchnotes.md

 Layout 4 is nearly the same as Layout 1 and is therefore _nearly perfect_.
 Only the order of the images isn't like I wanted.
 Nevertheless, I chose this layout to be the final one (for the moment).

+_EDIT: in November 2020, I changed the layout to flexbox layout for various reasons ([see commit](https://github.com/fbernutz/die-himmelstraeumerin-blog/commit/e24c8f958bcc5e34dfff9850dd13bf380a08b44d)):_

+> 1) To fix order of sketchnotes in `/sketchnotes`.
+The items are now displayed from top left to bottom right.
+To make this possible, every sketchnote has the same aspect ratio and is filled up with white space.
+2) To remove weird visual effect when refreshing `/sketchnotes`.
+3) To remove a bug with shadow and link in column-layout.

 ### 4) Detail of sketchnote

 To layout the detail page of a sketchnote was easier to achieve than the list.
 The page consists of different elements, mainly one big image.
-As some sketchnotes are too high to see them complete directly without scrolling, I added a link on the image to open it in a new tap in full resolution.
-In the new tap, the browser navigation features can be used to zoom in and out.
+As some sketchnotes are too high to see them complete directly without scrolling, I added a link on the image to open it in a new tab in full resolution.
+In the new tab, the browser navigation features can be used to zoom in and out.

 <img src="../../images/welcome-sketchnotes/sketchnote-detail.jpg" alt="Screenshot of detail page of skecthnote" />